top of page

 Slacks or nice jeans, a collared shirt, and a sports coat (requested but not required).

-Not permitted - Caps or hats, shirts without collars (including crew necks, fishnet shirts, tank tops, and t-shirts), cut-off shorts, athletic shorts, swimsuits, tennis shorts, cargo shorts, or jogging attire.
+Not Permitted - Caps or hats, shirts without collars (including crew necks, fishnet shirts, tank tops, and t-shirts), cut-off shorts, athletic shorts, swimsuits, tennis shorts, cargo shorts, or jogging attire.

 Dresses, skirts, slacks, dress jeans, and dress shorts of appropriate length are permitted.
+Blouses, sweaters, or tops with sleeves or collars are preferred.

-Not permitted - Caps or hats, tank tops, crop tops, halter tops, t-shirts, cut-off shorts, athletic-style shorts, swimsuits, tennis skirts or shorts, cargo shorts, and jogging attire.
+Not Permitted - Caps or hats, tank tops, crop tops, halter tops, t-shirts, cut-off shorts, athletic-style shorts, swimsuits, tennis skirts or shorts, cargo shorts, and jogging attire.

 Exception: Wednesday evenings after Couples Golf and Tournaments – golf attire permitted

-Casual attire.
+Casual Attire

-Not permitted - Fishnet shirts, tank tops, cut-off shorts, athletic shorts, swimsuits, tennis shorts, or jogging attire.
+Not Permitted - Fishnet shirts, tank tops, cut-off shorts, athletic shorts, swimsuits, tennis shorts, or jogging attire.

-Casual attire.
+Casual Attire

-Not permitted - Halter tops, swimsuit tops, revealing clothing, short shorts, cut-offs, athletic shorts, tennis shorts, or jogging attire.
+Not Permitted - Halter tops, swimsuit tops, revealing clothing, short shorts, cut-offs, athletic shorts, tennis shorts, or jogging attire.

 Jeans, golf slacks, Bermuda shorts, walking shorts, and cargo shorts are acceptable.
+Shirts must be tucked in, and a belt must be worn.

-Not permitted - Fishnet shirts, tank tops, cut-off shorts, athletic shorts, swimsuits, tennis shorts, or jogging attire.
+Not Permitted - Fishnet shirts, tank tops, cut-off shorts, athletic shorts, swimsuits, tennis shorts, or jogging attire.

 Shirts must have a collar and/or sleeves.
 Golf slacks, jeans, skirts, skorts, or Bermuda-length shorts are acceptable.

-Not permitted - Halter tops, swimsuit tops, revealing clothing, short shorts, cut-offs, athletic shorts, tennis shorts, or jogging attire.
+Not Permitted - Halter tops, swimsuit tops, revealing clothing, short shorts, cut-offs, athletic shorts, tennis shorts, or jogging attire.

-Shirts must have a collar, mock neck, or turtleneck, remain tucked in, and be worn with a belt.
+Golf slacks, Bermuda shorts, or walking shorts are acceptable.
+Shirts must have a collar, mock collar, remain tucked in, and worn with a belt.

-Not permitted - Shirts without collars (including crew necks, fishnet shirts, tank tops, and t-shirts), cut-off shorts, athletic shorts, swimsuits, tennis shorts, blue jeans, cargo shorts, or jogging attire.
+Not Permitted - Shirts without collars (including crew necks, fishnet shirts, tank tops, and t-shirts), cut-off shorts, athletic shorts, swimsuits, tennis shorts, blue jeans, cargo shorts, or jogging attire.

 Shirts must have a collar and/or sleeves.
 Golf slacks, skirts, skorts, or Bermuda-length shorts are acceptable.

-Not permitted - Halter tops, swimsuit tops, revealing clothing, short shorts, cut-offs, athletic shorts, tennis shorts, or jogging attire.
+Not Permitted - Halter tops, swimsuit tops, revealing clothing, short shorts, cut-offs, athletic shorts, tennis shorts, or jogging attire.

 Children are governed by the same attire rules as adults.